 Do you need to repay your cover?A good question we get asked is: if your terminal illness diagnosis is proved incorrect and you're no longer terminally ill, but you've already been paid out, will your insurer request that the life insurance sum be paid back?

 The answer is no!
 Once you've been paid, you won't have to refund the payout.

 If you'd like to look into your options for life insurance, get in touch.
-Start a free life insurance quote online and compare from NZ's leading insurers.
-Or if you'd rather have a chat, you can give our Wellington based team a call on 0800 800 400, and we'll lend a hand.
+You can compare life insurance quotes from NZ’s leading insurers today.
+Or if you’d prefer to chat with us, fill out a contact form online or give our Wellington based team a call on 0800 800 400.